 "A fool despiseth his father's instruction: but he that regardeth reproof is prudent."

-It's hard to listen to criticism, whether it's being put down in such a blunt manner
+It's hard to listen to criticism, whether it's being put down in a blunt manner

-because we aren't doing certain things correctly or if it's being criticized for our bad decisions, especially if it's moral
+because we aren't doing certain things correctly or it's being criticized for our decision making, especially if it's moral

 .
 Instead of taking heed to it, some would break down miserably

 This character hates being criticized in every way possible.
-At best, he often takes criticism as an insult more than Constructive Criticism
+At best, they often mistake the criticism for an insult more than Constructive Criticism

-for him to handle.
-At worst, he just naturally hates criticism period and would rather listen to something he wants to hear.
-Even a more gentle criticism will cause the character to dish out Disproportionate Retribution
+for them to handle.
+At worst, the character just naturally hates criticism period and would rather listen to something they want to hear.
+Even gentle criticism will cause the character to dish out Disproportionate Retribution

 .
 Not even a Compassionate Critic